-annotations to an existing project,28 and that was our experience.
+Much of the code uses Python type annotations which are verified using the Mypy package.
+We had a fairly large amount of code written before we decided to use type annotations.
+It is known to be difficult to add type annotations to an existing project,25 and that was our experience.
 There are still parts of the system that lack annotations and in some places it is extremely difficult to add them.
 In particular, the more flexible an API is the harder annotations become, and this does begin to drive API design decisions.
 We have, though, found that annotations do help once they have been added, and in particular code refactoring is less dangerous.

-Documentation is built using Sphinx, based on the documenteer tooling and is integrated into the LSST Science Pipelines documentation.
+Documentation is built using Sphinx, based on the documenteer tooling^{††} and is integrated into the LSST Science Pipelines documentation.^{‡‡}

 We use GitHub Actions in all the repositories to ensure that code is formatted correctly, the type annotations are correct, and that all the tests pass and documentation builds.
-We also automatically publish all the packages to the Python Package Index when a tag is added to a repository.
+At the time of writing, these packages are not yet available on the Python Package Index but we will be making them available that way.
 These packages do not require the entire LSST Science Pipelines software system to be installed.